 In each of these three graduate programmes, students must pass with at least 50% in coursework and the final examination respectively in the courses taken.
-A student will be allowed to repeat any failed course only once.

 According to University regulations, a student may be asked to withdraw from the programme if his or her rate of progress is deemed unsatisfactory by the supervisor.